Reunion Project Group - Programs

 Planning Your Reunion Programs

-Your committee will with your staff liaison to further refine the details of your class programming.
+Your committee will work with your staff liaison to further refine the details of your class programming.
 Your staff liaison will walk you through the various aspects of each event, including the following:

 • Event Coordinator: It is essential to assign at least one committee member to be the overall coordinator for each class program.
 Events without a committed coordinator tend to lose momentum.